maniospas/smoll/docs/reference.md

 equivalent structure.
 Below is an example, where the `nat` type represents to natural numbers/non-negative integers.
- Other builtin types are `bool`, `int`, `float`, and `cstr` for string literals.
+ Other builtin types are `bool`, `int`, `float`, and `cstr` for string literals (string literals are lightweight but can not be dynamically constructed or edited: use `str` covered later for this).
 It bears stressing that, when you see integer numbers in the code, these are always natural numbers.
 This is a deliberate choise to enforce memory safety later.

 ```python